AB 1826 Composting Law - How it will impact your deli or food business.

 • What is considered organic waste?
 In this context, it means any food waste (even bones), food-soiled, uncoated paper, compostable packaging, landscape and pruning waste, and non-hazardous wood waste.

 • ALL of my organic waste?
-A business that meets the waste generation threshold must subscribe to a composting service for ALL of the organic waste it generates, NOT only the amount specified as the threshold quantity.
+A business that meets the waste generation threshold must subscribe to a composting service for ALL of the organic waste it generates, not only the amount specified as the threshold quantity.
 A business will not be in compliance with the law if it only arranges for composting for a portion of the organic waste it generates.

 • What about mixed waste?
 The law states organic waste mixed with non-compostable waste must be separated.
 Food-soiled compostable paper (such as EcoTaster) does not have to be separated from food waste.
 Businesses may use an organic waste processing service that offers mixed waste processing if available in the jurisdiction.

-• Even Packaged food?
+• Even packaged food?
 Yes, a business has to unwrap packaged food individually.
-This includes: wrapped meat in trays, salad in bags, any food in non-compostable containers.
+This includes wrapped meat in trays, salad in bags, any food in non-compostable containers.
 However, some local jurisdictions or haulers may offer services for separating packaging.

 Who is affected?

 How does the law define "business"?
 A business includes public entities, such as federal, state and local facilities.
 Also included are hotels, airports, schools, colleges, and event venues such as fairgrounds, convention centers, parks and multi-family dwellings consisting of five or more units.
 Venues are responsible?
-The requirement to recycle organics falls to the venue. e.g., a venue holding a large event is responsible for the waste generated there, or an airport or dock facility will be responsible to compost waste generated by the off-loading airplanes and ships.
+The requirement to recycle organics falls to the venue.
+E.g., a venue holding a large event is responsible for the waste generated there, or an airport or dock facility will be responsible to compost waste generated by the off-loading airplanes and ships.
 What if I share waste receptacles with other businesses?
-If a group of businesses with shared refuse containers (e.g., a strip mall or business park) collectively generates 8 cubic yards of organic waste per week, the group would need to arrange for composting services.
+If a group of businesses with shared refuse containers (e.g., a strip mall or business park) collectively generates eight cubic yards of organic waste per week, the group would need to arrange for composting services.
 Who implements this program?
 Each local jurisdiction is required to notify and implement programs to divert organic waste generated by businesses, or the jurisdiction may have its haulers do so.
 What if my event is temporarily at a location?
 There are no exemptions for businesses that periodically exceed the threshold or conduct temporary activities such as filming locations, fairs or other special events.
 Businesses should contact the local jurisdiction to arrange for collection services.
 My business is in a rural area.
 There is an exemption process for rural counties.

 How can businesses comply?
 What options do I have for composting?

 There are several ways a business can manage its organic waste: 1.
 Separate organic waste from other waste and subscribe to a basic level of organic waste recycling service that includes collection and recycling of organic waste.
 2. Subscribe to an organic waste recycling service that includes mixed waste processing.
-3. Recycle its own organic waste onsite or self-haul for recycling.[if!supportlists] 4.
-Sell or donate its recyclable organic waste.
+3. Recycle its own organic waste onsite or self-haul for recycling.
+4. Sell or donate its recyclable organic waste.
 Containers: Businesses will need to separate the organic waste, adding another bin if needed.
 Compliance: The host jurisdiction will help identify affected businesses, and inform them of how to implement the law.
 Local jurisdictions may enact more stringent requirements, independent of AB 1826.

 When do the laws take effect?